Leigh-Zheng/odp-techdoc/README.md

 # TechDoc on GCP (Demo only)

-This repo is for hosting technical documentation static pages in GCP appengine.
-This implementation uses GCP app engine for hosting static pages, GCP IAP proxy for authentication, GCP cloud build ci/cd, Github for storing code and static page content, huho with docsy theme to build static pages.
-This is based on hugo docsy theme similar to [kubernates.io](https://kubernetes.io/).
+This repo is for hosting technical documentation static pages in GCP App Engine.
+This implementation uses GCP App Engine for hosting static pages, GCP IAP proxy for authentication, GCP cloud build ci/cd, Github for storing code and static page content, [HUGO](https://gohugo.io/) with [docsy](https://themes.gohugo.io/docsy/) theme to build static pages.
+This implementation is similar to [kubernates.io](https://kubernetes.io/) site.

 Follow steps below to duplicate this implementation to host your own static webpage.